Bananymous/banan-os/README.md

 ./script/build.sh toolchain
 ```

 To build the os itself you can run one of the following commands.
-You will need root access since the sysroot has "proper" permissions.
+You will need root access for disk image creation/modification.
 ```sh
 ./script/build.sh qemu
 ./script/build.sh qemu-nographic